 Yes.
 Although our bones and eggshells have a lot of Hydroxyapatite, this is not our source.
 The only non-vegan ingredients in any of our products are Fresh Milk (used in our Fresh Milk Cleansing Bars), Milk Protein, Honey and Beeswax.
 For those into chemistry, it’s made by mixing CaHPO4 with CA (OH)2 and then dissolving it in alcohol and the remainder is Hydroxyapatite.
 It’s then milled to the correct size.

 What shape are the Hydroxyapatite Particles?

 This question comes about as a result of a paper that questions the safety of needle-shaped Hydroxyapatite.
 Our Hydroxyapatite is not needle-shaped.
 Below is the shape of the particles as seen under a microscope.

-Sorbitol (Thickens and Sweetens), Calcium Carbonate, Tapioca Starch, Aqua (H₂O’s Fancy Name), Sodium Bicarbonate, Calcium Hydroxyapatite (Remineralisation Agent), Xylitol (Natural Sweetener), Natural Peppermint Flavour, Xanthan Gum (Food Grade Thickener), Stevia Rebaudiana Leaf Extract (Natural Sweetener), Decyl Glucoside (Glucose Based Cleanser).
+Sorbitol (Thickens and Sweetens), Calcium Carbonate, Tapioca Starch, Aqua (H₂O’s Fancy Name), Sodium Bicarbonate (Low Abrasive Bicarb), Hydroxyapatite (Remineralisation Agent), Xylitol (Natural Sweetener), Decyl Glucoside (Glucose Based Cleanser), Flavour - Natural Peppermint, Xanthan Gum (Food Grade Thickener), Stevia Rebaudiana Leaf Extract (Natural Sweetener), Sodium Methyl Cocoyl Taurate (Coconut & Taurine Derived Cleanser).